Uvacoder/startpage-dashy-dashboard/docs/status-indicators.md

 Access-Control-Allow-Origin: https://location-of-dashy/
 Vary: Origin
 ```
-For further troubleshooting, use an application like [Postman](https://postman.com) to diagnose the issue.
+For further Troubleshooting, use an application like [Postman](https://postman.com) to diagnose the issue.

 ## How it Works